 Take a look at Frida Kahlo's work.
-What do they have in common?
-How can you tell her work apart from other artist's?
+What do these pieces have in common?
+How can you tell her work apart from other artists?
 The answers to these questions define her artistic style.

 Ready to start drawing?
 Check out this blog post on how to draw faces, and how to start your underdrawing.

 Radial balance is any type of balance based on a circle with its design extending from center.

 A labyrinth is an ancient symbol that relates to wholeness.
 It combines the imagery of the circle and the spiral into a meandering but purposeful path.
 The Labyrinth represents a journey to our own center and back again out into the world.
 Labyrinths have long been used as meditation and prayer tools.